commonpike/sketch-recurse-export/README.md

 <img width="278" alt="Screenshot 2024-12-14 at 11 16 45" src="https://github.com/user-attachments/assets/fc10b2af-b52e-4d8a-bbb3-9bc0fef7c5ff" />

-or just a plain list of files named the same as the layer (with prefixes and postfixes from the export format).
+or just a plain list of files named the same as the layer.

 But you can do the latter without the plugin, just in Sketch > File > Export

-[^1]: It ignores the size settings in your export format.
+[^1]: It does apply the prefixes and postfixes defined in the export format, but it ignores the size settings.
 If anyone can get that working, let me know.